KarlSangwon/karlsangwon.github.io/_pages/publications.md

 Abstracts/Presentations
 ======
 *previous name: Sangwon Lee (until 02/2023)*
+- Bounajem, MT.
+Liang A. **Sangwon KL**. et al. "Carotid artery stenting and endarterectomy for treatment of symptomatic carotid web: a multi-institutional series."
+Accepted at SNIS 2024.
+- Kim, NC.
+Budimlija, Z. **Sangwon KL**. et al. “Utility of Pre-flip Intraoperative Neurophysiologic Monitoring Baselines for Posterior Decompression and Fusion for Cervical Spondylotic Myelopathy.”
+Accepted/Presented at AANS 2024, IMAST 2024, DSPN Spine Summit 2024 - Best Presentation Award.
+- Kim NC, **Sangwon KL**, et al. “The Impact of Sarcopenic Obesity on Adjacent Segment Disease and Mechanical Complications Following Degenerative Lumbar Fusion.”
+Accepted/presented at DSPN Spine Summit 2024.
-- Orillac C, **Sangwon KL**, et al. "Comparison of Patient Insurance Status and Case Severity for Neurosurgery Patients in Public and
+- Orillac C, Eremiev, A. **Sangwon KL**, et al. "Comparison of Patient Insurance Status and Case Severity for Neurosurgery Patients in Public and
-Private Hospitals in New York City" Accepted at AANS 2024
+Private Hospitals in New York City" Accepted/Presented at AANS 2024
-- Orillac C, **Sangwon KL**, et al. "Evaluating Efficiency of Care: Comparison of Length of Stay for Neurosurgery Patients in Public and
+- Orillac C, Eremiev, A. **Sangwon KL**, et al. "Evaluating Efficiency of Care: Comparison of Length of Stay for Neurosurgery Patients in Public and
-Private Hospitals in New York City" Accepted at AANS 2024
+Private Hospitals in New York City" Accepted/Presented at AANS 2024
 - **Sangwon KL**, et al. “Generative Artificial Intelligence Framework for Synthetic MRIs of Brain Metastases Patients” Accepted/Presented at CNS 2023.
 - **Sangwon KL**, et al. “Predicting STA-MCA Anastomosis Patency Using FLOW800” Accepted/Presented at CNS 2023, EANS 2023, SNIS 2023
 - Kim NC, **Sangwon KL**, et al. “The Impact of Sarcopenic Obesity on Perioperative Morbidity and Mechanical Complications Following Lumbar Fusion.”
 Accepted/presented at AANS, CNS Spine Summit 2023, CNS 2023.